Real-Time End-to-end AI Surgical Video Workflow#

 .

-Once you have built the Holoscan Sensor Bridge container, you can build the Holohub container using the following command:
+Once you have built the Holoscan Sensor Bridge container, you can build the Holohub container and run the workflow using the following command:

 First, you need to run the Holohub container: